tmswfrk/bicycle-water-cooler/content/travel/France/Nice_2022/index.md

 Some of this required a lot of clever usage of Google Maps as well as looking at other Strava rides and routes to see what is considered a "common" route to do.
 It also meant being ready for some potentially big mile days!

-Perhaps my most valuable resource I used to group these rides together was the incredibly helpful [Nice Riding Guide](https://www.cafeducycliste.com/en_us/la-gazette/nice-riding-guide/) hosted on Cafe du Cycliste's website.
+Perhaps my most valuable resource I used to group these rides together was the incredibly helpful {{< link text="Nice Riding Guide" url="https://www.cafeducycliste.com/en_us/la-gazette/nice-riding-guide/" >}} hosted on Cafe du Cycliste's website.
 It helped me narrow in on what climbs I should prioritize, and generally what kinds of combinations the locals use for their typical riding routes.
-It also gave me an added level of confidence on where I could veer off path to find my own way around the region.
+It also gave me an added level of confidence for where I could veer off path to find my own way around the region.

 ### Where I Stayed
-I chose this time to stay at an AirBnB in [Roquebrune-Cap-Martin](https://goo.gl/maps/PmtG1tWRbsjBCGep6), which is a small area near the fancy town of Cap-Martin and along the border of Menton, an area famous for its lemons.
+I chose this time to stay at an AirBnB in {{< link text="Roquebrune-Cap-Martin" url="https://goo.gl/maps/PmtG1tWRbsjBCGep6" >}}, which is a small area near the fancy town of Cap-Martin and along the border of Menton, an area famous for its {{< link text="lemons" url="https://www.france.fr/en/cote-dazur/list/menton-lemon" >}}.
 A lot of this area can be quite expensive, and since I was planning to ride through it all, I opted to find a place somewhat central but not necessarily central to the areas most people visit the Côte d'Azur for.

 {{< img 2 rcm_church rcm_beach >}}